fedimint/fedimint.org/docs/GettingStarted/How do fedi transactions work.md

 sidebar_position: 3
 ---

-# How do Fedimint transactions work?
+# How does a Fedimint work?

 :::caution
 This Guide is being actively worked on!